Central Virginia

 So this project would seek to pull those out and give us individual costs for operations and costs for capital for operating all of those and then prioritizing short term, medium term and long term implementation for those.

-Most of that will go out to a consultant for the project, but the TJPVC will retain some of that for administrative costs for invoicing and things like that for project management.
+Most of that will go out to a consultant for the project, but the TJPDC will retain some of that for administrative costs for invoicing and things like that for project management.

 • 00:35:24